Emphatically ~~ GONE !

 When I decided to lose weight the tape measure was not my friend ~ the tape measure did not fit around my waist.
 I hated it.
 And, I hated my waist.
 I wanted the weight gone.

-I discovered that when I moved the tape measure up, just under my breasts, it fit.
+I discovered that when I moved the tape up, just under my breasts, it fit.
 So I pretended that was my waist and ordered a dress based on the measurement.
 Surprise!
 Surprise!
-Upon arrival the dress didn’t fit.
-I wanted the weight gone even more than before.
+The dress didn’t fit and I wanted the weight gone even more than before.

 Two months later with three minutes exercise a day and no dieting ~ I got into the dress.
-After a year of a little exercise and a lot of envisioning myself in shape I’d lost 80 pounds.
+After a year of a little exercise and a lot of envisioning myself in shape I’d lost 80 pounds and almost a dozen inches.
 Goodbye Flab !!!

 “A man is but the product of his thoughts.
 What he thinks, he becomes.”
 Gandhi